wjbmattingly/weaviate-vulgate/README.md

 - Stores the text, book, chapter, and verse, along with the embedding, in a Weaviate collection.
 - Supports batch insertion for efficient data loading.

+## Dataset

+The Vulgate version used is the Clementine version available from [The Clementine Text Project](https://vulsearch.sourceforge.net/).
+This was cleaned and structured into a CSV file.
+I would like to thank Marjorie Burghart for drawing this dataset to my attention.

 ## Setup

 1. **Clone the repository:**